Boetius MacEgan

+Early life and clerical career

-He was born in the barony of Duhallow in north-west County Cork and educated in France and Spain.
+MacEgan was born (possibly c.
+1600) in the barony of Duhallow in north-west County Cork and educated in France and Spain.
 He returned to his native Munster as a Franciscan friar in the 1630s and was promoted to several positions of importance in the Franciscan order.

+Support the Irish Catholic Confederation

-He was an enthusiastic supporter of the Confederation of Kilkenny, which controlled most of Ireland between the 1641 uprising and the Cromwellian conquest of 1649.
-In 1645 a new papal nuncio landed in Ireland with arms and funds to support the rebellion and befriended MacEgan, appointing him chaplain general of the Ulster forces.
-In this capacity MacEgan accompanied the Confederation forces on many campaigns and was present at the Confederation victories at the Battle of Benburb in 1646, Limerick and Kilkenny.
+MacEgan was an enthusiastic supporter of the Confederation of Kilkenny, which controlled much of Ireland following the 1641 uprising.

+In 1645, a new papal nuncio, Giovanni Battista Rinuccini, landed in Ireland with arms and funds to support the rebellion and befriended MacEgan.
+Rinuccini appointed MacEgan chaplain general of the Ulster forces.
+In this capacity, MacEgan accompanied the Confederation forces on a number of campaigns and was present at several victories, including the Battle of Benburb in 1646.

-In 1646 he was proposed as bishop of Ross by the nuncio himself and consecrated at Waterford in 1648, but probably never gained access to his see, which remained under Protestant control.
+In 1646, Rinuccini proposed MacEgan as bishop of Ross and he was consecrated at Waterford in 1648.
+It is unlikely that he ever gained access to his see, which remained under Protestant control.

+On Cromwell's landing in 1649, MacEgan became active in rallying the Confederation forces and organising defensive measures.
+He then joined David Roche's force of untrained men who were intending to relieve the siege of Clonmel.
+By late 1649, MacEgan had reportedly been "harassed by the royalists and appears to have spent late 1649 in hiding in the Kerry mountains".